-We focus our energy and resources where unlocking the power of food can make the greatest positive impact on the lives of people and pets, the environment, and our shareholders and other stakeholders.
-Products that are healthy for consumers and the planet make for good business.
-That is why we take the following actions:
+We focus our energy and resources where unlocking the power of food can make the greatest difference to the lives of people and pets, protect and enhance the environment, and generate significant value for our shareholders and other stakeholders alike.
+Products that are right for consumers and right for the planet are increasingly desirable and make for good business.
+This helps us be a force for good.
+Accordingly, we:

 - Apply our expertise in nutrition, health and wellness - developed over more than 150 years - to help people, families and pets live happier, healthier lives.